 Federal tax law apportions capital gains into two different classes determined by the calendar.

 Short-term gains come from the sale of property owned one year or less; long-term gains come from the sale of property held more than one year.
-Short-term gains are taxed at your maximum ordinary income tax rate, where the maximum tax rate in 2022 is 37%.
-Whereas, most long-term gains are taxed at either 0%, 15%, or 20% and can be subject to an additional 3.8% tax under Obamacare.
+Short-term gains are taxed at your maximum ordinary income tax rate, where the maximum tax rate in 2023 is 37%.
+Whereas, most long-term gains are taxed at either 0%, 15%, or 20%.
+For most people, you will be in the 15% bracket if your income falls between roughly $42,000 and $460,000.

 A capital loss is a loss on the sale of a capital asset such as a stock.
 As with capital gains, capital losses are divided by the calendar year into short- and long-term losses and can be deducted against capital gains, but there are limitations.
 Losses on a capital investment is first used to offset capital gains of the same type.
 Hence, short-term losses are first deducted against short-term gains, and long-term losses are deducted against long-term gains.
 Net losses of either type can then be deducted against the other kind of gain.